Winter Olympics: Chloe Kim wins halfpipe gold medal for United States

 - Why are teenagers so good at snowboarding?

-"I think we might be looking at the beginning of a very long reign for the queen of halfpipe snowboarding," BBC Sport commentator Ed Leigh said.
+BBC Sport commentator Ed Leigh said we might be looking at "the beginning of a very long reign for the queen of halfpipe snowboarding".

-Californian Kim was the strong favourite ahead of the Games which was only strengthened when she qualified with a score of 91.50, almost four better than any of her rivals.
+The Californian was the strong favourite ahead of the Games and that status was strengthened when she qualified with a score of 91.50, almost four better than any of her rivals.

 The gold is Kim's first Olympic medal at her debut Games.
 She qualified for the 2014 Games in Sochi but was unable to compete as she was aged just 13.